christsim/pedersen-commitments/README.md

 # pedersen-commitments
-Implementation of Perdersen commitments in node.js and solidity.
+Implementation of pedersen commitments in node.js and solidity.

 These commitments are used to commit to a value now, but not reveal the actual value til later (or never).